Yiju-Li/presentation/01_dilabinitial/dna_sequence.md

 # A Brief Review of DNA Sequencing

 ## Abstract
-This review provides a concise overview of the evolutionary trajectory of DNA sequencing technology over the past 45 years.
-Additionally, this article briefly discusses the modern technologies and methods employed in DNA sequencing, specifically focusing on those utilized on the Illumina platform.
-Furthermore, the review offers insights into the anticipated resurgence of competition within the field of DNA sequencing.
+This review presents a brief summary of the historical progression of DNA sequencing technology spanning 45 years.
+It also provides a succinct examination of contemporary methodologies and technologies employed in DNA sequencing, with particular emphasis on those utilized within the Illumina platform.
+Notably, the review sheds light on the forthcoming reinvigoration of competition in the field of DNA sequencing, which holds the potential to reignite the pace of technological advancements.

 ## Significance of DNA sequence
 The arrangement of nucleic acids in polynucleotide chains carries the essential information governing the hereditary and biochemical characteristics of life on Earth[^3].